 More commonly used in skincare are prebiotic ingredients, such as yeasts, which support the growth of beneficial bacteria to help support microbiome diversity.
-However, the effects of these are still in early research, and the principle way we’d recommend to keep our microbiome healthy is by preventing its disruption with gentle, pH balanced products which contain barrier-supporting ingredients.
+However, the effects of these are still in early research, and the principal way we’d recommend to keep our microbiome healthy is by preventing its disruption with gentle, pH-balanced products which contain barrier-supporting ingredients.

 Complete our quick quiz, then book a free video call or upload photos.